 In MFM measurements we collect information about stray field distribution above sample, typically in one layer in fixed height above sample during one measurement.
 Together with this signal, we collect also topography, similarily to all the other SPM techniques.

 The functions specific to MFM can be found in the→ → .
-The individual modules and data processing algorithms discussed in the following paragraphs can be split into three categories:
+The individual modules and data processing algorithms discussed in the following paragraphs can be split into several categories:

 The last category includes general functions such as data arithmetic which can add subtract images and generally combine them using arithmetic expressions or mutual crop which cuts images to the common sub-region (and is often a prerequsite for multi-data operations).

 Addition and subtraction of measurements performed with two different probe magnetisation directions was proposed as the means of potential improvement of the process of splitting the magnetic and other contributions [Cambel11].
 If measurements with different current direction are also available, we have four possible variants of how the electrostatic and magnetic forces are mutually oriented.
 All four can be comined to using data arithmetic to supress the noise in the data

 Functionperforms conversion of various measured quantities to force gradient.
 The input image must correspond to one of the quantities for which the conversion is implemented, phase, frequency shift or amplitude (in Volts or metres).
 The type of input data is automatically determined and indicated by the input quantity choice in the upper part.